\'Ez fields

 \begin{corollary} Suppose that $K$ is perfect, bounded, and $\mathrm{PAC}$ and $X$ is a definable subset of $K^n$.
 Then $X$ is $f$-generic for $(K^n,+)$ if and only if $X$ has nonempty $\Sa E_K$-interior in $K^n$. \end{corollary}

-Bounded $\pac$ fields are simple~\cite{Chatzidakis}, all known infinite simple fields are bounded $\pac$, and infinite simple fields are conjectured to be bounded $\pac$.
+Bounded $\pac$ fields are simple~\cite{Chatzidakis} and infinite simple fields are conjectured to be bounded $\pac$, see for example~\cite{supersimple-field}.
 Pseudofinite fields and infinite algebraic extensions of finite fields are perfect, bounded, and $\pac$.
 Corollary~\ref{cor:bounded-PAC} follows from Corollary~\ref{cor:exis-PAC} below and the fact that perfect bounded $\mathrm{PAC}$ fields are \'ez.

 \begin{corollary} Suppose that $K$ is perfect, large, and simple.
-Let $X$ be an \'ez subset of $K^n$.
+Let $X\subseteq K^n$ be \'ez.
 Then $X$ is $f$-generic for $(K^n,+)$ if and only if $X$ has nonempty $\Sa E_K$-interior.
-In particular an existentially definable subset of $K^n$ is $f$-generic for $(K^n,+)$ if and only if it has nonempty $\Sa E_K$-interior. \end{corollary}
+Hence an existentially definable subset of $K^n$ is $f$-generic for $(K^n,+)$ if and only if it has nonempty $\Sa E_K$-interior. \end{corollary}

 Corollary~\ref{cor:exis-PAC} follows from Lemma~\ref{lem:int-vs-nwd}, Fact~\ref{fact:with-anand-1}, and Lemma~\ref{lem:dense-generic} below.
 Fact~\ref{fact:with-anand-1} is proven in \cite{with-anand}.